 WHAT IS A CONTROLLED SUBSTANCE (DRUG) UNDER NEW YORK LAW?

 Controlled substances include both illegal drugs, such as heroin, methamphetamines and cocaine, and some prescription medications like Vicodin, OxyContin, Ambien and Ritalin.
 Possession alone of illegal substances is a crime in itself.
 The possession of legally controlled substances (prescription drugs) is a criminal offense if you don’t have a legal prescription to possess or take them.

 Being convicted of possessing illegal controlled substances (drugs) or legal substances without a prescription could result in jail time, fines and probation.
 In addition, a conviction will result in having a permanent criminal record which would show up on a standard background check.

 To understand “possession” under New York law, it is necessary to understand the legal concept of the “presumption of possession.”
-For example, if the police stop someone for a traffic violation and discover drugs in the car, it is presumed that everyone inside the car knows of the presence of such illegal drug or controlled substance (whether they actually do or not) and are therefore in violation of the law.
+For example, if the police stop someone for a traffic violation and discover drugs in the car, it is presumed that everyone inside the car knows of the presence of such illegal drugs or controlled substances (whether they actually do or not) and are therefore in violation of the law.
 The same concept applies to people in a room or a house.
-Every person found inside a room (or a house) or within a close proximity (it could even be a different room in the same house) of compound or mixture of illegal drugs or marijuana, unless it is a public place, maybe charged with illegal possession of drugs.
+Every person found inside a room (or a house) or within a close proximity (it could even be a different room in the same house) of a compound or mixture of illegal drugs or marijuana, unless it is a public place, may be charged with illegal possession of drugs.